pnp/powerplatform-samples/samples/last-working-day/README.md

 ## Summary

 This sample flow calculates the last working date of the month taking into account the weekends.
-See more information on [my blog] (https://sudeepghatak.com/last-working-day-of-the-month/)
+See more information on ![my blog] (https://sudeepghatak.com/last-working-day-of-the-month/)

 ![image](./assets/flow1.png)